robertcollier4/KeyboardNavigation/README.md

 [https://vim.rtorr.com/](https://vim.rtorr.com/)
 [https://forum.sublimetext.com/t/change-cursor-position-at-beginning-of-next-word-when-moving/21474](https://forum.sublimetext.com/t/change-cursor-position-at-beginning-of-next-word-when-moving/21474)
 ```
-Press w (“WORD”) to move the cursor to the right one word at a time.
+Press w ("WORD") to move the cursor to the right one word at a time.
-Press b (“BACK”) to move the cursor to the left one word at a time.
+Press b ("BACK") to move the cursor to the left one word at a time.
-Press W (“word”) to move the cursor to the right one word at a time. (words can contain punctuation)
+Press W ("word") to move the cursor to the right one word at a time. (words can contain punctuation)
-Press B (“back”) to move the cursor to the left one word at a time. (words can contain punctuation)
+Press B ("back") to move the cursor to the left one word at a time. (words can contain punctuation)
 ```

 KeyboardNavigation allows vim "w" and "b" like movement fastly through contiguous boundaries.